captainGeech42/zeek-bogon/README.md

 This package also can classify the [RFC 1918 private address space](https://tools.ietf.org/html/rfc1918#section-3) and [RFC 4193 IPv6 Unicast Addresses](https://tools.ietf.org/html/rfc4193#section-3) if desired.
 This functionality is disabled by default, as many Zeek users run Zeek on a local network where RFC 1918 traffic is expected.

-To enable classifying RFC 1918/4193 private address space, add the following to your `local.zeek`:
+To enable classifying RFC 1918/4193 private address space as bogon, add the following to your `local.zeek`:

 ```zeek
 redef Bogon::private_as_bogon = T;